Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Introduction

 A large number of results are available in the literature for the force and torque acting on a spherical particle immersed in a flow at low but finite Reynolds number (see \citet{leal1980}, \citet{candelier2023second}, and references therein).
 In contrast, still within the low but finite Reynolds-number regime, very few results exist for higher-order moments of the hydrodynamic force.
-Notable exceptions are the studies of \citet{lin1970}, \citet{stone2001inertial}, and later \citet{raja2010inertial}, who investigated the small effects of fluid inertia on suspensions of neutrally buoyant spheres or droplets, respectively, immersed in viscous linear flows.
+Notable exceptions are the studies of \citet{lin1970}, \citet{stone2001inertial}, and later \citet{raja2010inertial,subramanian2011influence}, who investigated the small effects of fluid inertia on suspensions of neutrally buoyant spheres or droplets, respectively, immersed in viscous linear flows.
 These authors computed the first inertial correction to the first moment of the hydrodynamic force \citep{lin1970}, as well as the pseudo-turbulent stress \citep{stone2001inertial,raja2010inertial}.
 In this framework, the resulting mixture can be assimilated to a Reiner-Rivlin fluid, since the effective stress was found to be proportional to the square of the mean shear rate in the steady-state regime.
+Then \citet{subramanian2011influence} extended~\citet{raja2010inertial}'s result to higher orders in shear Reynolds number by taking into account the outer region contribution to the stresses.
+In this last formulation the fluid mixture exhibits non-trivial behaviour with respect to the shear rate since it is configuration dependent, and therefore it seems that the idea of Reiner-Rivlin fluids is not even applicable for this case.
 It is worth noting, however, that the closures proposed in these works are not material-frame indifferent, a limitation that is still the subject of discussion in the modeling of inertial suspension \citep{ryskin1980}.